MarkusMueller-DS/Gold-development-during-crises/README.md

 ![streamlit](images/Screenshot_streamlit_plotly.png)

 ### How to run web app
-run the following command in the terminal
+run the following commands in the terminal
 1. set working dict:
 `$ cd ~/Gold_development_during_crises`
 2. activate environment with the relevnat libaries: